US Horse Racing Tips: Best bets from Finger Lakes on Tuesday

 Nick Shiambouros heads to Finger Lakes with two selections from the Tuesday card...

-"This was an excellent local debut, and should have more to offer"
+"This was a super effort on local debut, and should be able to handle the class hike"

-Wardenofthenorth should go close in this $7.5k non-winner of two on the main track.
+I am going to take a chance with Unwavering in this $5k non-winner of two on the main track.

-This gelding finished down the field behind Coolboy in an allowance race over this course earlier this month.
-He had a chance at the entrance to the straight, but was soon left behind.
-Trainer Linda Rice drops him aggressively, and should be rewarded with a big effort.
-Rice does not run many here, but has a stellar 50% strike rate at the meeting.
-Anything around 3.55/2 will do.
+This gelding beat Med School Michael in a $5k maiden claimer over this course last month.
+He made a strong two wide move on the home turn, and powered home for an emphatic victory.
+This was a decent effort, and a confidence booster after facing tougher in Maiden Special Weight company.
+This is harder but he has every right to move forward.
+Anything around 5.04/1 will do.

 Place £20 worth of Multiples or Bet Builders over the course of a day, and, after the bets have settled, you'll get a free £5 bet to use on Multiples or Bet Builders.
 Bets must settle before 23:59 on the day they're placed.
 No opt-in required, T&Cs apply.